HOW TO GET TOP NOTCH SERVICE IN NASHVILLE

 Feather boas are so much fun... and they are also the quickest way to taint your service.
 They shed A LOT and create what can only be described as a neon flamingo massacre, which results in an extra hour of cleanup for staff.
 Please be respectful to establishments and wear your boas when you are walking around town outside and put them in a bag when you enter a venue.

 DO drink and get wild in the honky tonks and bars downtown, but don't go into restaurants, museums, stores and similar while obnoxiously loud and hammered.
 It seems like fun when you are the intoxicated ones, but not so fun for the families and sober ones around you.
 This unfortunately has resulted in bachelorette parties getting banned from certain activities in Nashville.

 Review the rules and information provided from of all of your activities, accommodations and venues.
 Ensure your group is following instructions and policies and you will receive excellent service.
 If you don't follow the rules, don't get mad and expect good service.

 Keep your purses small.
 The bars on Broadway are brimming on Friday and Saturday nights and it isn't unusual for it to be shoulder-to-shoulder crowded.
 Be kind to your fellow bar-mates by carrying a very small purse.
 Don't be the big-purse girl who uses an entire chair to store her heavy load or the girl who keeps accidentally jamming her big purse into your side because she's dancing next to you.

-An inch (sometimes less) of snow will shut down the entire city.
+An inch (usually less) of snow will shut down the entire city.
 Keep this in mind if you are traveling to Nashville in the winter months (January and February).
 Nashville doesn't have adequate plowing or salting services so the roads can be unsafe to drive on.
 If you can cruise along slippery roads like a pro, keep in mind that the rental cars here do not have all-weather tires and the locals who are driving around you are equally hazardous.
 It's best to walk to the few bars that are open near your hotel, stay positive and make the best of the situation.